MH-limarco/DIVANet/README.md

 # DIVANet: Dynamic Interactive Visual Architecture Network

 >## **Introduction**
-> This project is based on the Institute of Data Science 1122 Deep Learning HW2 requirement expansion.
-> I try to add an open framework to the normal training process, so that the entire training framework can be highly scalable and easy to use.
-> Users can easily add updated models or modules here and combine them with each other on this basis.
+> This project is an extension of the Institute of 1122 - NCKU Data Science's Deep Learning HW2 requirement.
+It aims to introduce an open framework to the standard training process, enhancing its scalability and usability.
+Users can easily integrate updated models or modules into the framework and combine them seamlessly.
 >
-> On the other hand, I added a simple automatic equipment allocation function to make full use of the computing center's computing performance as much as possible.
+>Additionally, a straightforward automatic equipment allocation feature has been incorporated to maximize the computational performance of the computing center.
 >
 >## Contents:
 >#### [Documentation](#documentation)